 Know when your AC uses the most energy?
 When it starts up and when it runs at full capacity.
 Standard systems do both a lot.
 Variable speed systems do neither all that often.

-For these reasons, variable speed air conditioners provide better comfort and consume less energy that standard ACs.
-So, what's the situation when you wouldn't want that?
+For these reasons, variable-speed air conditioners provide better comfort and consume less energy than standard ACs.
+So, what’s the situation when you wouldn’t want that?
 Here you go:

 Many older homes will have uninsulated or poorly insulated ducts.
 In addition, there are other homes (some old, some newer) that have insulated ducts in the attic or crawlspace but uninsulated, bare metal ducts in the walls.

-You see, variable speed systems work so well that they make your ducts cold and keep them cold for very long periods of time.
-That's fine if your ducts are insulated.
+You see, variable speed systems work so well that they make your ducts cold and keep them cold for very long periods.
+That’s fine if your ducts are insulated.
 But do you know what happens to a bare metal, uninsulated duct when it gets really cold during the summer?